McTavishLab/physcraper_ms/joss_submission.md

     community and with other stakeholders" [@bruneau2019towards], cites phylota (along with supersmart and pyphlawd) as a "pipeline for large-scale retrieval of GenBank data of particular taxa or clades".
     In their Table 1, they also list phylota as a potential data source for developing a legume portal.
+    - A study on morphological evolution of electric fish skull, that uses phylotaR to retrieve sequences of the family Apteronotidae, order Gymnotiformes [@evans2019bony], cites phylota as the inspiration and fundament of phylotaR.
+    - A master thesis on SearchTree, a "software tool that allows users to query efficiently on an arbitrary user taxon list and returns high scoring matches from approximately one billion phylogenetic trees being constructed from molecular sequence data in GenBank" [@deepak2010searchtree], that seems to be the preliminary work for STBase [@mcmahon2015stbase], cites phylota as "a standard strategy, to assemble sets of homologous sequences (clusters) from a database of all-against-all BLAST searches, [in which] clusters are constructed in the context of the NCBI taxonomy tree for convenience of display, thus child clusters are contained within parent clusters, following the NCBI hierarchy".
+    In opposition, SearchTree uses true agglomerative hierarchical clustering (AHC: @day1984efficient) based on the BLAST estimates of sequence dissimilarity rather than the NCBI tree".
+    - a recent review on the state of large phylogeny (namely insects) generation using tools of the data-driven era [@chesters2019phylogeny] cites phylota as a tool for homology inference and retrieval.
+    - the study presenting phylotol [@ceron2019phylotol], cites phylota as a tool that "focus on the identification and collection of homologous genes from public databases".
 1. When the software was actually used to construct (partially or in full) a DNA data set to be used for phylogenetic reconstruction:
     - A 1000 tip phylogeny of the family of the nightshades [@sarkinen2013solanaceae]